Kadika38/J2J/planning.md

     add string from first marker to second marker (inclusive on the first, noninclusive on the second) to arraylist

-    continue iterating through json if final } wasn't found if another " is found:
-        mark its location
-        recursively call getKeyValStrings with a sliced json string from the above marked location to the end of the string, and pass the same arraylist
+    continue iterating through json if final } wasn't found recursively call getKeyValStrings with a sliced json string from the ending marker+1 to the end of the string, and pass the same arraylist

     return;
 }